The Austin Home Owner To-Do List

 Change the Locks

-When buying a home, you never know who the previous owners shared a key with: maids, pet sitters, relatives, and the list goes on.
+When buying a home in Austin, you never know who the previous owners shared a key with: maids, pet sitters, relatives, and the list goes on.
 Most locks can be rekeyed quickly and relatively inexpensively using a rekeying set or by a reputable locksmith.
 Have a plan to change locks or rekey soon after taking possession of your new Austin home.
 It will be nice to know that you’re the only one with the keys to the kingdom.

 Replace Door Screws